-Breast Lift with Implants Surgery for a fuller upper pole – Mastopexy Augmentation
+Breast Lift with Implants Surgery for a fuller upper pole – Mastopexy Augmentation in Melbourne

 Do you have drooping breast tissues?
 Are your nipples drifting south?
 Or do your breasts look empty or saggy after pregnancy, breastfeeding, weight loss or menopause?
 Maybe it’s time to assess your suitability for a Mastopexy – and if you want extra volume or projection for a fuller-look, the Mastopexy-Augmentation maybe your best option.

 What is a Mastopexy Augmentation? – Do I need implants with the breast lift?

 The term Mastopexy-Augmentation indicates a surgical breast lift and nipple repositioning COMBINED with insertion of breast implants and/or fat transfer to achieve extra fullness or larger cup sizes.

 - If your breast tissue or your nipples are heading south – and if your breasts are looking droopy, saggy or baggy, you may be a good candidate for Breast lift with Implants Surgery.

 - We can help you get an enhanced breast and fuller breast shaping using the Mastopexy procedure combined with breast augmentation with or without fat transfer using Mentor or Motiva Breast Implants.